HL7/davinci-crd/input/pagecontent/cards.md

 However, payers **SHALL NOT** send a system action to update the order unless something is new.
 Payers **SHOULD** take into account the previous decision in deciding how much processing is necessary before returning a response.

 If a *coverage-information* extension indicates the need to collect additional information (via 'info-needed'), the extension **SHOULD** include a reference to the Questionnaire(s) to be completed.
 Where Questionnaires are specified, this indicates that the payer supports <a href="http://hl7.org/fhir/us/davinci-dtr">Da Vinci DTR</a> and the relevant information can be gathered using those Questionnaires as specified in that guide.

+When a Coverage Information response type indicating that additional clinical documentation is needed and the CRD client supports DTR, CRD Clients SHALL ensure that clinical users have an opportunity to launch their DTR solution as part of the current workflow.
+Where a Coverage Information indicates that additional administrative documentation is needed, CRD Clients SHOULD allow clinical users to have an opportunity to launch their DTR solution, but SHOULD make it clear that the information to be captured is non-clinical.

+NOTE: Launching DTR does not necessarily mean launching a SMART on FHIR application.
+Some CRD clients might incorporate DTR client functionality natively rather than using an app.

 If the payer does not support DTR for the type of information needed, the CRD service **MAY** provide a 'link' or 'information' card pointing to the forms or portal to use to capture the additional information.
 The link SHOULD NOT require user authentication (i.e. no log-on needed) when accessing downloadable forms.
 For portal links, it is preferred if a separate logon is not needed (e.g. with temporary/high-entropy links).
 Forms downloaded from provided links can then be submitted as part of the prior authorization (e.g. PAS), claim submission, etc. based on the identified documentation purpose.